 The third-generation leader of the Yamaguchi-Gumi, Kazuo Taoka was in power from 1946 to 1981.
 He was a brilliant and charismatic leader, who managed to win the public’s affection.
 He has survived many assassination attempts.

-Another leader of Yamaguchi-Gumi in the 1990s, Masaru Takumi had sent an example for a new path for the yakuza, one which is called Yamaguchi-Gumi in the 1990s, Masaru Takumi had sent an example of a new path for the yakuza, one which is called the economic yakuza, and that these new Yakuza would now have to read the business section of the newspaper every day.
+Another leader of Yamaguchi-Gumi in the 1990s, Masaru Takumi had sent an example for a new path for the yakuza.
+People call him the economic yakuza, and that these new Yakuza would now have to read the business section of the newspaper every day.

 Shinogi (Revenue Streams)